Your move - traffic sources in Google Analytics and how to use them

 How to build a UTM?

 You can use the online tool Campaign URL Builder.
-It is a form where you enter the landing page URL, source name, medium, campaign, other parameters, and the ready address with integrated UTM parameters appears at the end of the form.
-You can copy it and use it right away.
+It works as a form where you enter the landing page address, source name, medium, campaign, and other parameters.
+A pre-built address with UTM parameters integrated appears at the end of the form.
+You can copy it and use it immediately.

-If you build a more elaborate UTM structure, containing many sources and other parameters, then maybe it will be more convenient for you to use a spreadsheet.
-In a sheet you can create rules that will automatically connect the entered elements and the address of the destination page together with the ready UTM.
-This will avoid discrepancies in the nomenclature of individual parameters.
+If you need to build a more complex UTM structure, including multiple sources and other parameters, you may find it more convenient to use a spreadsheet.
+You can create rules there that automatically combine entered elements and the target page address with the existing UTM.
+This will avoid discrepancies in the naming of individual parameters and speed up your work.

 How to read reports based on inbound traffic data?

 How to use the data you have about the sources of website traffic?
 As always with Analytics, be sure to ask it questions.
 For example, Mikołaj asks: how many people have entered my blog after the last radio interview, using the link on the program's website?
-After that, he goes to the report Acquisition > All traffic > Source / medium and checks traffic from radio.pl / interview.
+After that, he goes to the report User Acquisition > Dimension: First user source/medium and checks traffic from radio.pl / interview.
 He put these parameters in the UTM and now knows exactly who used his link.
-This data will be copied along with the link when someone copies it from the radio website and sends it by text or messaging (WhatsApp, Messenger, Telegram, etc.).
+This data will be copied along with the link when someone copies it from the radio website and sends it by text or messaging (WhatsApp, Messenger, etc.).
 Otherwise, traffic from instant messaging is also direct entry.

 What other activities can be measured with links from UTMs?